graetz23/WildCards/README.md

 The project supplies oneself as a *look-up* or a *how-to do it* in C# summary.

 ## Development
-Mono and MonoDevelop by debian GNU/Linux is and was used for implementation.
+Mono and MonoDevelop by debian GNU/Linux is and was used in first steps for implementation.
+In 2023 the project had been switched to _dotnet_ (former .NET core).

 ## Remarks
 I used this project in 2018 to get from C++ into C# and also into mono and MonoDevelop.